ShenXuAkaEkstasis/ShenXuAkaEkstasis.github.io/index.md

 Eliva Press, 2026.

 The book examines the transition from search-driven discovery toward AI-mediated selection and, eventually, agent-mediated transactions.

+It connects four themes:

+- attribution collapse
+- agentic search
+- decision authority
+- A2A markets and agentic commerce

 Amazon:
 https://www.amazon.com/dp/9999353231